Ubuntu Setup Guide¶

 ├── src/ # Application source code

-├── venv/ # Python virtual environment
+├── venv/ # Virtual environment (created by uv)

 ├── logs/ # Application logs

-├── backups/ # Auto-update backups
+├── backups/ # Auto-update backups (only when auto-update is enabled)

 ├── requirements.txt # Python dependencies